Azure/azure-service-bus-dotnet/.github/PULL_REQUEST_TEMPLATE.md

 - **Read the [contribution guidelines](./CONTRIBUTING.md).**
 - Make title of the pull request clear and informative.
 - Link to appropriate [issue](https://github.com/Azure/azure-service-bus-dotnet/issues).
-- Include include test coverage for the included changes.
+- Include test coverage for the changes.